rayererer/nix-config/README.md

 ## TODO:

+ - [ ] Handle options that need both os and home manager stuff better, (just read the home manager option).
+ (Fixing may only be needed in desktops module.)
- - [ ] Maybe turn off auto enable for stylix, or do it some better way (don't need qt utils if not using qt).
+ - [x] Maybe turn off auto enable for stylix, or do it some better way (don't need qt utils if not using qt).
  - [x] Add color and other stylistic stuff into config in some way, maybe use stylix.
  - [ ] Fix monitor config for Hyprland (issue described in hyprland.nix).